-The authority to operate the Heritage Grant is provided under the Part V of the Ontario Heritage Act.
+The authority to operate the Heritage Grant is provided under sections 39 and 45 of the Ontario Heritage Act.

-The Town of Richmond Hill recognizes there is a cost associated with maintaining and repairing a designated heritage property that is sometimes higher than non-designated properties.
-To assist owners of designated heritage properties the Town has established a revised Richmond Hill Heritage Grant Fund in 2013 to provide matching financial assistance (up to \$5,000) to owners to undertake eligible conservation work relating to preservation and restoration of their properties.
-The grant is to work in tandem with the Façade Improvement, Landscaping and Signage Grant.
+The City of Richmond Hill recognizes there is a cost associated with maintaining and repairing a designated heritage property that is sometimes higher than non-designated properties.
+To assist owners of designated heritage properties the City has established a revised Richmond Hill Heritage Grant Fund in 2013 to provide matching financial assistance (up to \$5,000) to owners to undertake eligible conservation work relating to preservation and restoration of their properties.
+The grant is to work in tandem with the Façade, Landscaping and Signage Improvement Grant.

-The Town of Richmond Hill has established a fund to support the Heritage Grant Program.
+The City of Richmond Hill has established a fund to support the Heritage Grant Program.
 The fund provides qualified applicants with a matching grant of 50% of the project cost, up to a maximum of \$5,000.
 The grant amount is based on the owner's actual expenditures.

-In order to be eligible for the Heritage Grant Program the property must be designated under the Ontario Heritage Act and meet a number of additional qualification criteria.
-Proposed work must also meet the eligibility requirements set out by the Town.
+In order to be eligible for the Heritage Grant Program the property must be designated under Part IV or Part V of the Ontario Heritage Act and meet a number of additional qualification criteria.
+Proposed work must also meet the eligibility requirements set out by the City.